-Fani Konstantinidou is a composer, sound artist, and music researcher interested in cultural, cross-cultural, and social identities and their sonic imprints.
-Her main topics of interest are urban and rural sonic environments, spoken language, and culturally associated musical instruments.
-She creates various types of works such as site-specific and multichannel compositions, along with live, often improvised, performances.
-With her music explores the potential and the antitheses between analogue versus digital she explores the musical timespace by creating and recreating timelines of sonic events and co-occuring sonic territories.
+Fani Konstantinidou is a composer, performer, and musicology researcher interested in the sonic imprints of cultural, cross-cultural, and social identities.
+Her main topics of interest are the urban and rural sonic environments, spoken language, and musical instruments intertwined with local cultures.
+She creates various types of works such as site-specific and multichannel compositions, along with live, improvised performances.
+With her music explores the potential and the antitheses between analogue versus digital and she exploits the musical timespace by recreating timelines of sonic events and co-occuring sonic territories.
 Her research is concentrated on the cultural impact in the making of contemporary music.

-Fani Konstantinidou was born in Thessaloniki and she lives and works in Amsterdam.
-She studied classical guitar and music history, and she has a bachelor's on Music technology & Acoustics (Rethimno - GR).
-She studied electroacoustic music composition at the Ionian University, Corfu - GR (MA in Arts & technologies of Sound) as well as at the the Royal Conservatoir in The Hague - NL (MMus in Sonology).
-She is a PhD candidate at the University of Amsterdam (UvA) and lecturer at the Institute of Sonology (Royal Conservatoir) in The Hague.
-At the same time she works as an independent composer, sound artist, and music researcher.
+Fani Konstantinidou was born in Greece and currently lives and works in Amsterdam.
+She studied classical guitar and she has a bachelor's on Music Technology & Acoustics.
+Later on, she studied electroacoustic music composition at the Ionian University in Greece, as well as at the the Royal Conservatoir in The Hague, the Netherlands (MMus in Sonology).
+She is a PhD candidate at the University of Amsterdam and lecturer at the Institute of Sonology, Royal Conservatoir, in The Hague.
+At the same time she works as an independent composer, and music researcher.